synzen/MonitoRSS-Clone/README.md

+> [!IMPORTANT]
+> This repo is no longer used for hosting MonitoRSS.
+Please visit https://github.com/synzen/MonitoRSS instead to either set up MonitoRSS, or to migrate off of this repo.

 # MonitoRSS Clone (Formerly Discord.RSS)

 **This repository is only for users who will clone MonitoRSS (formerly known as Discord.RSS) files directly.**